Your Product Analysis:

 How to Use

 • Step 1: Determine how much Change Up Selective Herbicide to use by measuring the square footage of the treatment area.
-Measure the length and width of the treatment area in feet then multiply them together (length X width = square footage).
-To convert Square Feet to Acre, you have to divide the unit by 43,560, because there are 43,560 square feet in 1 acre.
-For example, if you want to convert 5 Square Feet to Acre, you have to divide 5 by 43,560.
-For ornamental lawns and turf containing bluegrass, ryegrass and fescue, apply 2 to 3 pints in 240 gallons of water per acre.
-For creeping bentgrass use 1.25 pints of product in 20 gallons of water per acre.
-For common and hybrid bermudagrass, bahiagrass, carpetgrass, centipedegrass and zoysiagrass, apply 1.5 to 2.5 pints in 240 gallons of water per acre.
+Find the square footage by measuring the length and width in feet, then multiplying them together (length X width = square footage).
+For acreage, take the square footage and divide it by one acre (square footage / 43,560 sq. ft. = acre).
+For ornamental lawns and turf containing bluegrass, ryegrass, and fescue, apply 2 to 3 pints in 240 gallons of water per acre.
+For creeping bentgrass, use 1.25 pints of product in 20 gallons of water per acre.
+For common and hybrid bermudagrass, bahiagrass, carpetgrass, centipedegrass, and zoysiagrass, apply 1.5 to 2.5 pints in 240 gallons of water per acre.
 For St. Augustinegrass apply 1.0 pint of product in 175 gallons of water per acre.
 Make broadcast applications of 1.25 to 3 pints per acre in 20 to 240 gallons of water per acre (or spot treatment application of 0.46 to 1.10 fl. oz. in 0.5 to 5.5 gallons of water per 1,000 square feet) to control weeds growing in turf grasses.
 For non-crop areas, mix at a rate of 2 to 3 pints of product in 50 to 300 gallons of water per acre.

-• Step 2: In a large container, add half of the required amount of water and then add the appropriate amount of Change Up Selective Herbicide to the large container.
-Fill the container the rest of the way with the remaining half of water.
+• Step 2: In a large container, add half of the required amount of water and then the appropriate amount of Change Up Selective Herbicide.
+Fill the container the rest of the way with the remaining half of the water.
 Mix well and then pour into the sprayer tank.

 Where to Use